How long is the contract?

 How do I know I’ll receive the speeds quoted?

-In common with all other broadband technologies, quoted speeds are ‘up to’ and not guaranteed.
-Having said that, research has shown that satellite broadband speeds are on average closer to quoted than any other technology available.
+In common with all other broadband technologies, quoted speeds are ‘average’ and not guaranteed.

 When you buy a satellite broadband service from bigblu we will already have taken into account your location and, as we can connect you to all the satellite broadband infrastructure available across Europe, we connect you to a bigblu tariff that will give you the best possible service for your needs.